Hind Nawfal: Family and background

-Al-Fatah
+Al-Fatat

-Nawfal started her journal, al-Fatah (The Young Woman), on 20 November 1892, at a time when there were a growing number of newspapers and scientific journals in circulation and also an increase in female readership.
-However, al-Fatah was the “first of its kind under the Eastern sky,” Nawfal said, in that it was a journal written for, by, and about women.
+Nawfal started her journal, al-Fatat (Arabic: The Young Woman), on 20 November 1892, at a time when there were a growing number of newspapers and scientific journals in circulation and also an increase in female readership.
+However, al-Fatat was the “first of its kind under the Eastern sky,” Nawfal said, in that it was a journal written for, by, and about women.
 Nawfal had intended to “adorn its pages with pearls from the pens of women.”

 In her first issue, she outlined her goals for the magazine, which included defending women's rights, expressing their views and drawing on their responsibility and duties.
 She subtitled the magazine “scientific, historical, literary, and humorous.”
 It would not however discuss politics and had “no aim in religious controversies.”

 Nawfal was inspired by women's periodicals abroad which had existed almost a century and a half earlier than when she first published hers.
 The magazine covered issues such as marriage, divorce, veiling, seclusion, education, work, domestic instruction and entertainment.
 It had publications that contained biographies of Western women like Queen Victoria or interesting facts pertaining to women like there are 252 female medical students in France along with 121 novelists, 280 poets, and 425 essayists.
 The magazine encouraged debate by discussing topics like the different standards of beauty that exist among different countries.

 Sometimes, Nawfal would ask questions for readers to write in and answer.
 In her February 1893 issue, for example, she asked the question, “whose labor is more strenuous, men or women?”
-Thus al-Fatah became a forum for discussion and debate over women's roles.
+Thus al-Fatat became a forum for discussion and debate over women's roles.

-To urge women's participation in al-Fatah, Nawfal emphasized that a woman who wrote in journals was “not compromising her modesty or violating her purity and good behavior.”
+To urge women's participation in al-Fatat, Nawfal emphasized that a woman who wrote in journals was “not compromising her modesty or violating her purity and good behavior.”
 Additionally Nawfal made an effort to acknowledge indigenous women of ages where women had been role models in society.
 She referenced Semiramis, an Assyrian queen, Bilquis, queen of Sheba, along with the women of the Pharaonic times, who for a “period of two thousand years showed extreme gentleness and refinement and demonstrated achievements and perfection which women of the West have not yet reached.”
 She did, however, discuss American and European female writers by saying that their writing had not compromised their societal status and, on the contrary, had earned them respect.